 There are three main types of motorhome insurance:

 This is the minimum level of cover required by law in the UK.
 It covers:

-It does not cover you for accidental damage to your own vehicle, you will have to pay for that yourself.
+It doesn't cover you for accidental damage to your own vehicle.

 This covers everything that third party only does, plus:

 Comprehensive cover will provide you with the most extensive level of protection, including everything covered by third party, fire and theft.